untitaker/awesome-mastodon/README.md

 * [FediAct](https://github.com/Lartsch/FediAct) - Chrome / Firefox extension that simplifies follow and post interactions on Mastodon servers other than your own.
 * [Mastodon Link](https://github.com/masrly/mastodon-link) - Chrome extension that adds a clickable mastodon icon next to mastodon usernames to visit their profile on your instance for ease of following
 * [Mastodon View Profile](https://github.com/bramus/mastodon-view-profile) - Chrome extension that adds a button to the toolbar to visit a profile on your instance ease of following
+* [Graze for Mastodon](https://chrome.google.com/webstore/detail/graze-for-mastodon/epocinhmkc) - Chrome extension that enables 1-click follow, favorite, boost, and bookmark for Mastodon, no matter what instance you call home.

 ### Bookmarklets